-If you’re interested in using travel influencer marketing to promote your business or destination but wary of the overhyped und under-tracked promises of Instagram influencers, I have an untapped opportunity for you:
+If you’re interested in influencer marketing but are worried that Instagram is overhyped and oversaturated, I have an untapped opportunity for you:

 As we’ll see with a quick back-of-the-envelope calculation, a blog post from an unknown site can quite possibly compete with (or even beat) an Instagram post by an established influencer with 100,000 followers.

 When a brand pays an influencer, it’s buying the attention of that influencer’s audience.
 The more of their attention the brand gets, the more the brand can sell.

 How much attention is a brand really buying, and at what price?

 Let’s do a quick 3rd grade level calculation to find out.

 If a brand wants an influencer with 100,000 followers to do a single sponsored post, it can expect to pay about $1,000.